ipo-exe/evolvelab/README.md

 2. merge the changed solutions with the original ones (offspring recruitment).
 3. select only the set of best solutions (elitism).

-The strength of the variation operator is defined by the standard deviation `STD` of the normally distributed random vector.
 Solutions are encoded in the integer format (i.e., fixed searching grid).
 There is two options :
 1. coarse grid: `uint8` 8 bit encoding, varying from 0 to 255.